cdgn-coding/redis-compatible-challenge/readme.md

 ## Benchmark

-This implementation handles more requests than original redis
+This implementation handles more requests than original redis because uses all cores

 ```
 SET: 171.79%